mbrit/MoqRT/Readme.md

 The idea is that you create your mocks as normal, but rather than generating them on-the-fly they are "baked" into a proper assembly that you use in your project.
-It's exactly the same Moq that you're used to using, only compiled against the WinRT .NET Core project.
+It's exactly the same Moq that you're used to using, only compiled against the WinRT .NET Core profile.
 Similarly, rather than using all of Castle Core, just the Dynamic Proxy components hae been brought in and tweaked.

 This only works against the Visual Studio 2012 test runner.
 But that's OK as of the time of writing,